Eating Plums (Aloo Bukhara) During Pregnancy

 How Many Plums/Prunes to Eat Daily While Pregnant

 The daily amount depends on factors like sex, health status, age, and so on.
 When pregnant, a woman can eat 150-200 gms of fresh plums in a day.
 You must make sure that you eat only fresh plums and not the dried ones, and that too in moderation.
-Although plums are delicious and nutritious, they are not to be consumed in unlimited quantities due to their side-effects which are described below.
+Although plums are delicious and nutritious, they are not to be consumed in excess as they can lead to certain side effects.